Get started on a project

 To delete a project collaborator, click on the X icon on the project share modal.
 Then, select Done to save the changes.

 If a collaborator has administrator rights to a project, they cannot remove accounts or project administrators from the project.
 They can, however, remove fellow admin collaborators from the project by clicking on the X icon.

 If a user is a project manager with administrator permissions, they cannot remove account administrators from the project.
 They can, however, remove project collaborators with administrator permissions.
 To remove a collaborator with administrator permissions, simply click on the X icon.

-Finally, account administrators can remove fellow account administrators, project collaborators with administrator permissions and project managers from any project within the account.
-The account administrators have control over all project access within their account.
+Finally, account administrators can remove fellow account administrators, project collaborators with administrator permissions, and project managers from any project within the account.
+The account administrators have control over all project access within their accounts.